ImperialCollegeLondon/prefect-managedfiletransfer/README.md

 - Repath files as you move them.
 - Complex filtering and ordering of files - by path, age, size etc. Pattern matching with regular expressions.
 - Leverage Prefect.IO built in scheduling and orchestration capabilities:
-    - Transfer files on complex cron schedules, add notifications on success/failure - using the built in prefect functionality.
+    - Transfer files on complex cron schedules
+    - notifications on success/failure - slack, email, etc
-    - Supports a highly available server architecture - database server + multi-node workers and front ends.
+    - Highly available server architecture - database server + multi-node workers and front ends.

 Example use cases: